debops/debops/playbooks/roles/secret/README.md

 - `secret_size`: size of encrypted storage in MB.
 By default, 64 MB.
 Optional.

-- `secret_random`: device that will be used to get randomness from, `/dev/urandom` by default.
-You might want to switch it to `/dev/random` on production/secure hosts.
+- `secret_random`: device that will be used to get randomness from, `/dev/random` by default.
+You might want to switch it to `/dev/urandom` on development/testing hosts to speed up certain operations.
 Optional.

 Now you can add two plays at the beginning and end of your playbook, like this:
 ```